 Lisbon LIS: Flight4.com provides an easy to use platform to search, compare and book discount flight tickets.
 Start your search now for departures from major European and UK airports to Lisbon Portugal, including great value holiday charter services to Faro airport and the popular holiday beach resorts of the Algarve.
 You can also search and compare the latest airfare prices using our dedicated (UK departures only search) with cheap deals on scheduled, budget and low cost holiday charter flights.
 Non stop direct services to Lisbon are operated by Easyjet, British Airways and TAP Air Portugal.
 Easyjet operates flight services from Liverpool and London Luton airport (LTN) with a flight time of 2hrs 40mins.
 TAP Air Portugal operates out of London Gatwick airport (LGW) with a flying time of 2hrs 40mins.
 British Airways operates from London Heathrow (LHR) with a flying time of 2hrs 35mins.

-Lisbon.
-Cosmopolitan, multi-cultural and steeped in history.
-Lisbon is a lively international city and boasts a proud and ancient history.
+Lisbon City Guide: Lisbon is cosmopolitan, multi-cultural and steeped in history, it's a lively international city and boasts a proud and ancient history.
 It has witnessed the departures of the most famous ships and navigators, sailing on voyages of discovery to the furthest corners of the world.
 The famous 'Monument to the Discoveries' is one of Lisbon's strongest images, a tribute to Lisbon's historical link and it's seafaring past.

 Take a ride on an Edwardian tram through Lisbon's glorious past.
 Tram 28 takes you between the Alfama and Estrela Basilica.
 Stroll amongst the flowery parks or tree-lined streets like Avenida da Liberdade - the Chams Elysees of Portugal.